S3-working-group/s3-practical-guide/docs/all.md

 _People organize into smaller teams around the different domains, then define the domain and give it a name._

 -   Form small team around the domains according to experience and interest
 -   Add at least 1 or 2 people with expertise first.
 Use the information on the cards,
 -   Check all domains are sufficiently accounted for
 -   In each group:
     -   agree on a name for the domain.
-    -   define the primary driver for the domain (and draft a brief domain description if helpful).
+    -   define the primary driver and main requirement for the domain (and draft a brief domain description if helpful).
 -   Finally, have each group briefly present their domain, and during each report look out for dependencies and any overlap of these domains.

 In this phase some people might wander between domains until they find one they feel they can contribute to.